Skip to main content

 • grinding

-The reviews highlight a mixed perception of grinding in the game, with some players finding it tedious and time-consuming, particularly due to the large cast of characters that require leveling and gear management.
-However, many also appreciate the inclusion of mechanics like fast-forward options and catch-up XP, which help alleviate the grind.
-Overall, while grinding is present and can be frustrating, it is often deemed manageable and less burdensome compared to previous titles in the series.
+The reviews highlight a mixed experience with grinding in the game, with some players finding it tedious and time-consuming, particularly due to the large number of characters that require leveling and gear management.
+However, many also appreciate the inclusion of features like a fast-forward button and catch-up mechanics that help alleviate the grind, making it less burdensome than in previous titles.
+Overall, while grinding is present, its impact varies, with some players finding it manageable and others deeming it a significant pacing issue.

 • “You'll need a second life for grinding.”